The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Entropic Apportionment

 \section{Entropic Apportionment}

-To recap: we seek to motivate a unique and universal mathematical procedure that allots discrete seats to states by optimizing a natural global measure of equity of individual weights of representation across all represented inhabitants of those states.
+To recap: we seek to motivate a unique and universal mathematical procedure that allots discrete seats to states by optimizing a natural global measure of equity of individual weights of representation across all represented inhabitants of those states, subject to constraints on the total number of representatives, a minimum number of representatives per state, and a minimum number of persons per representative.

-We tolerate some cost in terms of imperfect equality in order to gain the presumed advantages and efficiencies of a representative government.
-But the task of fair apportionment is to contain this cost by rounding the allotments of seats to whole numbers, so as to minimize some measure of discrepancy between the actual and ideal weights of representation, or equivalently (since the ideal weights are all equal), to maximize a measure of the uniformity of the realized weights across all represented individuals.
+We must tolerate some cost in terms of imperfect equality in order to gain the presumed advantages and efficiencies of a representative government.
+But the task of fair apportionment is to contain this cost by rounding the allotments of seats to whole numbers, so as to minimize some principled measure of discrepancy between the actual and ideal weights of representation, or equivalently (since the ideal weights are all equal), to maximize a measure of the uniformity of the realized weights across all represented individuals.

 Shifting to an equivalent interpretation in terms of polling probabilities, we can equivalently speak of making the indirect polling probability distribution $\bar{\pi}_{sk} = \tfrac{a_s}{R} \tfrac{1}{p_s}$ as close as possible to the direct polling distribution, $\bar{\pi} = \tfrac{1}{P}$.
-But once we accept that weights of representation can be interpreted as probabilities (or even just as nonnegative, additive measures), we contend that the choice of a figure-of-merit becomes clear, as then various arguments all point to a single functional form used to measure the discrepancy between two probability distributions over the same space, namely the relative entropy, otherwise known as the Kullback-Leibler divergence, or discrimination information \cite{kullback:1959,cover_thomas:1991,mackay:2003,jaynes:2003}.
+But once we accept that weights of representation can be interpreted as probabilities (or even just as nonnegative, additive proportions or measures), we contend that the choice of a figure-of-merit becomes clear, as then various arguments all point to a single functional form used to measure the discrepancy between two probability distributions over the same space, namely the relative entropy, otherwise known as the Kullback-Leibler divergence, or discrimination information \cite{kullback:1959,cover_thomas:1991,mackay:2003,jaynes:2003}.

-And since the direct distribution is by design completely uniform across all represented individuals, choosing the indirect probability distribution to be as close as possible to the direct probability distribution amounts to choosing the former to be as uniform as possible, and similar arguments single out the Shannon entropy as the natural measure of uniformity of a probability distribution.
+And since the direct distribution is by design completely uniform across all represented individuals, choosing the indirect probability distribution to be as close as possible to the direct probability distribution amounts to choosing the former to be as uniform as possible, and similar arguments single out the Shannon entropy as the natural measure of uniformity of any probability distribution.